 Should you form a business entity?
-It is definitely a good idea with ecommerce sites.
+It is a good idea with e-commerce sites.
 Products are subject to a legal theory known as product liability.
 This theory says that anyone involved in the chain of commerce is jointly liable should a problem arise with a product.
 Practically speaking, this means your site can be found liable if a product fails, even if the cause is clearly an error by the manufacturer.

 A business entity is going to provide you with a shield between your personal assets [home, investments] and the debts of the company.
 You should also consider buying liability insurance to pay for any legal costs, settlements and judgments that might arise in a legal dispute as well.

 A third option is to buy pre-packaged backend software much like you would buy Windows or some other software.
 There are plenty of these programs floating around online.
-Some are great and some are terrible.
-You need to understand your specific needs and then evaluate the programs in light of those needs.
+Some are great, and some are terrible.
+You need to understand your particular needs and then evaluate the programs in light of those needs.
 Also, make sure to keep in mind issues like search engine optimization when doing your evaluations.

 The good news is we are done…for now.
 Most sites will have additional issues that must be addressed.
-Whether you hire me or another attorney, I strongly encourage you to consult with an internet business lawyer before launching your ecommerce site.
+Whether you hire me or another attorney, I strongly encourage you to consult with an internet business lawyer before launching your e-commerce site.
 California has over 200,000 active lawyers.
-Many of them put food on the table by suing businesses, so taking steps to protect yourself now could be the difference between sleeping comfortably or staring at the ceiling all night.
+Many of them put food on the table by suing companies, so taking steps to protect yourself now could be the difference between sleeping comfortably or staring at the ceiling all night.

 Contact me today for a free consult to discuss your project.